-A further review of strategy is scheduled for autumn of 2018.
+A further review of strategy is scheduled for the early part of 2018/19.
 Strategy is decided by the Pensions Committee who are advised by the Chief Finance Officer and the Joint Investment Strategy Panel, the latter consisting of FCA Accredited Officers and Independent Specialist Advisers.